 If you think adding colorful wall art to your yoga studio would cause distraction, you can always opt for black and white wall art.
 Monochrome wall art looks decent, sophisticated, and formal.
 A yoga studio has to have peaceful and calming vibes and monochrome art has just that!

 16. Floating Shelves

-Wall mounted shelves in yoga studios not just serve as a storage space for smaller items like scented candles, but they are a great way of utilizing empty walls.
+Wall-mounted shelves in yoga studios do not just serve as a storage space for smaller items like scented candles, but they are a great way of utilizing empty walls.
 Floating shelves are available in many designs and are a popular wall decor idea, no matter which room you are decorating.

 18. Wall Mounted Cabinet/ Shelf